gazebosim/gz-math/tutorials/angle.md

 ## Ruby example

 This example will only work if the Ruby interface library was compiled and installed.
-Modify the `RUBYLIB` environment variable to include the Ignition Math library install path.
+Modify the `RUBYLIB` environment variable to include the Gazebo Math library install path.
 For example, if you install to `/usr`:

 ```{.sh}
 export RUBYLIB=/usr/lib/ruby:$RUBYLIB